Improving collections, growth revival provide solace to MFIs: ICRA

-New Delhi, April 15 (IANS) Improving collection efficiency and growth pick-up in H2FY21 is expected to help the MFI industry's long term prospects, ratings agency ICRA said on Thursday.
+New Delhi: Improving collection efficiency and growth pick-up in H2FY21 is expected to help the MFI industry's long term prospects, ratings agency ICRA said on Thursday.

 However, incremental covid-19 related disruptions remains a concern.